 MSP430FR2311 LaunchPad Development Kit

-- 20 pin LaunchPad standard leveraging the BoosterPack ecosystem
+- 20-pin LaunchPad standard to leverage the BoosterPack ecosystem

 - Onboard eZ-FET emulation